International Requirements Engineering Board: CPRE Foundation Level

-The Syllabus for the CPRE Foundation Level is available in 12 languages: Chinese, English, French, Korean, Polish, Russian, German, Spanish, Italian, Dutch, Portuguese and Swedish.
+The Syllabus for the CPRE Foundation Level is available in 13 languages: Chinese, Dutch, English, French, German, Italian, Korean, Spanish, Polish, Persian, Portuguese, Russian and Swedish.

-CPRE Advanced Level
+CPRE Advanced Levels

-The CPRE Advanced Level consists of a set of modules which offer sound knowledge in specific areas of the CPRE Foundation Level Syllabus.
-Currently two modules are published.
-Contrary to the Foundation Level, the Advanced Level modules are only available in English and German.
+The CPRE Advanced Levels consists of a set of modules which offer sound knowledge in specific areas of the CPRE Foundation Level Syllabus.
+There are two Advanced Levels, Practitioner and Specialist, both covering four modules.
+They are all available in English and German, some are available in other languages as well:

 Advanced Level Requirements Elicitation

 Different sources of requirements are discussed along with many elicitation techniques like questioning techniques, observation techniques, creativity techniques and artifact-based techniques.
 Conflict resolution is supported by a variety of consolidation techniques and clear guidelines as to which situation to use which technique.
-Available in English and German.

 Advanced Level Requirements Modeling

 How to use models for requirements elicitation and documentation.
 The main focus is on modeling of information structures, functions, behavior and scenarios in Requirements Engineering.
-Available in English and German.

 Advanced Level Requirements Management

 This module focus on appropriate methods and techniques to effectively deal with the management of requirements throughout the product development.
-Available in English and German.